StanfordSpezi/.github/profile/README.md

 ### Stanford Spezi

-Spezi is an open-source framework for the rapid development of modern, interoperable digital health applications based on an ecosystem of modules that exchange data using health data standards such as HL7® FHIR®.
+[Spezi](https://github.com/StanfordSpezi/Spezi) is an open-source framework for the rapid development of modern, interoperable digital health applications based on an ecosystem of modules that exchange data using health data standards such as HL7® FHIR®.

+To get started with Spezi, try our [Template Application](https://github.com/StanfordSpezi/SpeziTemplateApplication)!

 For more information, check out our website at [spezi.stanford.edu](https://spezi.stanford.edu).